jeremycohoe/CLEMEA23-DEVWKS-2270/README.md

 # Accessing the lab environment

-1. Identify your pod#.
+Step 1: Identify your pod#.

-2. Open a terminal window and SSH to the VM for your pod.
+Step 2: Open a terminal window and SSH to the VM for your pod.
 To SSH into the devices, copy/paste the below line into the terminal session.
 Replace the ## symbol on the SSH command with your pod number.
 Use the password given to you by the facilitator.

 ```ssh -p 3389 -L 18480:localhost:8480 -L 13000:localhost:3000 auto@128.107.223.2<##>```